SuyogVasage/bankingsystem.github-io/README.md

 # BasicBankingSystem
 Hello everyone!
 Hope you all are doing well.
-I am Soumik Seal currently working as a Web Development and Designing Intern at The Sparks Foundation.
+I am Suyog Vasage currently working as a Web Development and Designing Intern at The Sparks Foundation.
 This is the #task1 given to me.
 Task 1 - Basic banking System
 Create a simple dynamic website which has the following specs.